wttech/gradle-aem-plugin/README.md

 Recommended way to start using Gradle AEM Plugin is to clone and customize [example project](https://github.com/Cognifide/gradle-aem-example).
 General configuration options are listed [here](src/main/kotlin/com/cognifide/gradle/aem/AemConfig.kt).

+In all docs there is used shorter version of command for launching Gradle which assumes installed tool on local machine.
+But it is recommended to use Gradle Wrapper for which command is a little bit different: `gradlew` instead of `gradle`.

 ### Plugin setup

 Released versions of plugin are available on [Bintray](https://bintray.com/cognifide/maven-public/gradle-aem-plugin),